exogen/pacific-time-offset/README.md

 will be much, much smaller (even if you trim down builds of the above libraries).
 This matters if you’re shipping the code in question to browsers.

+## Why would I use this?

+Sometimes you have business functions that consider dates in a specific time zone, not necessarily the user’s local time zone.
+For instance, maybe you’re running an e-commerce site where timed messages, promotions, etc. are all based on the company’s “official current time” in a specific time zone.
+If you have applications running on user’s devices (like in their web browser), then how do you tell what time it is in that time zone?
+Well, if that time zone happens to be Pacific Time, you’re in luck – that’s what this does.

 ## Alternatives

 If you **know** you will only be running on platforms that support